 Years ago, there were many online tools which allow you to check your PageRank, because Google made the PageRank of every website publicly accessible.

 These days, however, Google keeps everyone’s PageRank number under wraps.
 In fact, the algorithm that sets your PageRank for Google is now incredibly complex, and may encompass many different factors about your website.

 So it’s less important to know the EXACT PageRank your website has, and more important to just be aware that there are ranking factors involved which determine how “important” your website is considered to be by Google.

 Since PageRank is determined by how many websites are linking to you, your PageRank will actually be in a constant state of change.
 As more websites link to your site, your PageRank will increase.
 If a website removes their link to you, your PageRank will diminish.

 PageRank is really all about links—so by linking to other art bloggers and art sites you increase your chances of gaining links back, thereby raising your “authority.”

 If your site is a blog, or has a blog attached to it, you can publish good, helpful content, and you will most likely receive links because of that.
 As your site gains links and authority, your PageRank will increase to reflect that change.

 In addition, if you own or manage multiple websites, blogs, or social networking pages (like a Facebook or Myspace page) you should make sure to link from those sites to your main art website.
 This, too, will help increase your site’s authority and PageRank.

-Now, with all this talk of PageRank and authority it may be tempting to focus on just getting the highest PageRank possible for your website—but to be honest, I’d encourage you to NOT worry about it too much.
+Now, with all this talk of PageRank and authority it may be tempting to focus on just getting more and more links to your website—but to be honest, I’d encourage you to NOT worry about it too much.